DVB: Europe

-In many European countries the legacy DVB-T system has been replaced or is being replaced by DVB-T2.
-For example the Czech Republic completed its switch to DVB-T2 in 2020; Finland is planning full DVB-T2 deployment by 2025; France operates DVB-T2 for HD terrestrial; the Netherlands uses DVB-T2 commercially; and Switzerland has ended its analogue and legacy DVB-T services and moved away from DVB-T.
+In many European countries, the legacy DVB-T system has been replaced or is being replaced by DVB-T2.
+For example, the Czech Republic completed its switch to DVB-T2; Finland completed its nationwide transition to DVB-T2/HD broadcasting on 30 June 2025, ending standard-definition terrestrial transmissions; France has deployed a dedicated DVB-T2 multiplex using HEVC/H.265 compression for ultra-high-definition terrestrial broadcasting since 2024, alongside its existing DVB-T network; the Netherlands uses DVB-T2 commercially; Italy uses DVB-T2 for UHD terrestrial TV (Rai Mux B) and DVB-T with H.264 encoding for every other mux; and Switzerland has ended its analogue and legacy DVB-T services and moved away from DVB-T.

 According to the DVB Project / European Broadcasting Union database, DVB-T and/or DVB-T2 has been implemented in 147 countries worldwide.

 Cyprus

 Cyprus uses DVB-T with MPEG-4 encoding.
-Analogue transmission stopped on 1 July 2011 for all channels except CyBC 1.
+Analogue transmission stopped on 17 October 2007 for all channels except CyBC 1.

 Denmark

-In Denmark, DVB-T replaced the analog transmission system for TV on 1 November 2009.
-Danish national digital TV transmission has been outsourced to the company Boxer TV A/S, acting as gatekeeper organization for terrestrial TV transmission in Denmark.
+In Denmark, DVB-T replaced the analogue transmission system for TV when the nationwide transition to digital terrestrial television was completed on 1 November 2009.
+The pay-TV multiplexes on Denmark's digital terrestrial television network are operated by Norlys, formerly known as Boxer.
 However, there are still several free channels from DR.

 Finland

-DVB-T transmissions were launched on 21 August 2001.
-The analogue networks continued alongside the digital ones until 1 September 2007, when they were shut down nationwide.
+DVB-T transmissions were launched on 15 November 1998.
+The analogue networks continued alongside the digital ones until 1 January 2007, when they were shut down nationwide.
 Before the analogue switchoff, the terrestrial network had three multiplexes: MUX A, MUX B and MUX C. MUX A contained the channels of the public broadcaster Yleisradio and MUX B was shared between the two commercial broadcasters: MTV3 and Nelonen.
 MUX C contained channels of various other broadcasters.
 After the analogue closedown, a fourth multiplex named MUX E was launched.
 All of the Yleisradio (YLE) channels are broadcast free-to-air, likewise a handful of commercial ones including MTV3, Nelonen, Subtv, Jim, Nelonen Sport, Liv, FOX, TV5 Finland, AVA and Kutonen.
 There are also several pay channels sold by PlusTV.

 Italy

-In Italy, DVB-S started in 1996 and the final analogue broadcasts were terminated in 2005.
+In Italy, DVB-S started in 1995 and the final analogue broadcasts were terminated in 2005.
 The switch-off from analogue terrestrial network to DVB-T started on 15 October 2008.
 Analogue broadcast ended on 4 July 2012 after nearly four years of transition in phases.